Learn all the reasons why buying a used car often makes more sense financially. Turns out, better value for your money is only one of the reasons.

 Minimum Depreciation and Good Value for Money

 What many people don’t know is that the value of a new car decreases up to 20% as soon as they drive it off the lot, and decreases in value by 10% across the first year of purchase.
-Think about that for a moment and you will come to the truth that when you purchase a brand-new car, you end up paying 30% more than necessary if you had acquired the same vehicle used, a year later.
+Think about that for a moment and you will come to understand some of the hard truths about buying a new brand-new car – you end up paying 30% more than necessary.
+Buying that very same vehicle, a year later, will therefore be at least 30% cheaper.

 When you buy a used car, it means that you have let the first owner take that depreciation blow.
-If you are smart or lucky enough to find a two-year-old used car, you might be looking at paying less than half of the brand-new, dealership sticker price and still maximum service years out of it.
+If you are smart, or lucky enough, to find a two-year-old used car, you might be looking at paying less than half of the brand-new, dealership sticker price – all whiel still getting the maximum in terms of service years out of it.

 Taking Advantage of Today’s Reliable Modern Vehicles